 MAMH requests a \$2.5M increase over the FY22 GAA for the operation of a state center on child wellness and trauma, bringing the total funding for the state center for child wellness and trauma to \$3.5M for FY23.
+H2 includes no funding for this center; H.4701 includes this funding in a new line item, OCA 0930-0101.

-In 2020, the Childhood Trauma Task Force recommended the creation of such a center, supported with state funding, that would ensure all child-serving systems in Massachusetts are trauma-informed and responsive by providing training, technical assistance, coordination, and practice advancement support.
+In 2020, the Childhood Trauma Task Force recommended the creation of such a center, supported with state funding, which would ensure all child-serving systems in Massachusetts are trauma-informed and responsive by providing training, technical assistance, coordination, and practice advancement support.
 The OCA launched the Center on Child Wellbeing and Trauma (CCWT) in partnership with the UMass Chan Medical School in October 2021.

 • This investment will significantly increase the number of organizations and range of sectors that can be supported with the training and coaching offered by the CCWT.
-Just a few months in, it is abundantly clear that the Center is filling a gap and providing a service that child-serving state agencies and organizations want, need, and value.
+Just months in, it is abundantly clear that the Center is filling a gap and providing a service that child-serving state agencies and organizations want, need, and value.
 After two-plus years of the pandemic, we are seeing high levels of trauma impacting children, families, and providers, creating an even greater level of urgency for this work.

-OUTSIDE SECTIONS SUPPORTED BY MAMH
+OUTSIDE SECTIONS OF H2 BUDGET SUPPORTED BY MAMH